laiduy98/cose-19/report/report.md

 # State of the art

-In this project, we will use multiple state of the art library in data science and NLP field.
+In this project we used multiple state of the art NLP and Data Science libraries.

-- Numpy, Pandas: Data format and calculation
+- Numpy, Pandas: Formatting the data the and calculations.

-- Matplotlib: Draw chart and figures
+- Matplotlib: Library for drawing the charts and figures.

-- Scikitlearn: We will use LDA and TSNE from this library
+- Scikitlearn: LDA and TSNE models.

-- Spacy, Gensim and NLTK: these are some fundamental libraries that used
+- Spacy, Gensim and NLTK: Important NLP libraries.

-- Scispacy: Spacy model for science paper
+- Scispacy: NER, Spacy model for science papers.

-- Bokeh: draw interacted chart
+- Bokeh: A library for drawing interacted charts.

 # Data flow